Noisy Interactive Quantum Communication: Tolerating Maximal Error Rates

 \subsection{Proof of Optimality}

-To prove Th. \ref{th:optobl}, the argument of \cite{FGOS12} in the classical case applies here as well: we only need to notice that if the error rate is $\frac{1}{2}$ with alternating communication in the shared entanglement model, then an adversary can completely corrupt all of the transmissions of either Alice or Bob, at his choosing, say Bob.
-In particular, he could replace all of his transmission by a fixed message, and leave Alice's message unchanged.
-But then effectively Bob does not transmit any information to Alice, and this protocol can be simulated in the unidirectional model.
-Indeed, for a fixed register $E$, transmission alphabet $\Sigma$ of size $q$, noiseless protocol length $N$, simulation protocol length $N^\prime$, taking the adversary $A_{\frac{1}{2}}^S$ described above which maps all transmissions from Bob to Alice to a fixed symbol $e_0 \in \Sigma$, for any simulator $S$ of length $N^\prime$ that tries to simulate a noiseless protocol $\Pi$ of length $N$, we can take $\M_1^U$ which runs sequentially all operations of Alice in $S$ while replacing all messages of Bob by $e_0$, then the quantum communication from Alice to Bob would be the simulation protocol messages to Bob along with Bob's share of the entanglement in $T_B$, who would then take $\M_2^U$ to be the sequential application of all his operations in $S$.
-This actually simulate $S$ running against adversary $A_\frac{1}{2}^S$ for any noiseless protocol and any input, and the outputs are the same.
+To prove \cref{th:optobl}, we observe that the argument of Ref.~\cite{FGOS12} in the classical case applies here as well; we need only note that if the error rate is $\tfrac{1}{2}$ with alternating communication in the shared entanglement model, then an adversary can completely corrupt all of the transmissions of either Alice or Bob, at his choosing.
+For example, the adversary could replace all of Bob's transmissions by a fixed message and leave Alice's messages unchanged.
+Effectively, Bob does not transmit any information to Alice, and this protocol can be simulated in the uni-directional model.
+Indeed, suppose that for a fixed register $E$, transmission alphabet $\Sigma$ of size $q$, noiseless protocol length $N$, and simulation protocol length $N^\prime$, the adversary $\msA_{\tfrac{1}{2}}$ maps all transmissions from Bob to Alice to a fixed symbol $e_0 \in \Sigma$ for any simulator $S$ of length $N^\prime$ that tries to simulate a noiseless protocol $\Pi$ of length $N$.
+We construct $\M_1^U$, which is the composition of all operations of Alice in $S$ while replacing all messages of Bob by $e_0$.
+In the unidirectional protocol~$U$, Alice applies the instrument~$\M_1^U$ to Alice's share of the joint state in the simulation protocol.
+The quantum communication from Alice to Bob is the concatenation of all the messages from Alice in the simulation protocol, along with Bob's share of the initial joint state.
+Bob would then apply the instrument $\M_2^U$, which is the sequential application of all his operations in the simulation protocol $S$.
+This unidirectional protocol simulates $S$ running against the adversary $\msA_{\tfrac{1}{2}}$ for any noiseless protocol and any input and then produces the same output.